mozilla/data-docs/src/contributing/index.md

 ## Review

 Once you're happy with your contribution, open a pull request (PR).
-Try to give your pull request a meaningful commit message (see [this article on commit message guidelines](https://chris.beams.io/posts/git-commit/) for some suggestions).
-If there is a bug associated with your documentation, give your pull request a title in the form of `Bug 1234 - <descriptive one-liner>` - that way, the [Bugzilla PR linker](https://github.com/mozilla/github-bugzilla-pr-linker) will pick up the PR and attach it to the bug.
+Give your PR a meaningful commit message (see [this article on commit message guidelines](https://chris.beams.io/posts/git-commit/) for some suggestions).
+If there is a bug associated with your documentation, title it in the form of `Bug 1234 - <descriptive one-liner>` - that way, the [Bugzilla PR linker](https://github.com/mozilla/github-bugzilla-pr-linker) will pick up the PR and attach it to the bug.

 After filing your PR, flag the appropriate person for review (GitHub will usually provide some suggestions).
 If you don't have permissions to ask someone for review yourself, see [getting help](../src/concepts/getting_help.md).